Some of the following resources are websites - from which you can download documents - others are documents or guidelines.

 From WorkSafe Victoria (NOTE: the WorkSafe website is currently being updated, and some of the following links are broken):

-- Preventing work-related stress - Information for Employers [pdf] This is WorkSafe's guide for employers in the public sector.
+- Preventing work-related stress - Information for Employees in the public sector This is WorkSafe's guide for employers in the public sector.
 Also available are a number of attachments, such as the Stresswise Toolkit Worksheet

 - Preventing work-related stress for health and safety representatives (HSRs) in the private sector and Preventing work-related stress for employees in the private sector - both publications are designed to increase awareness and understanding of work-related stress and its causes and knowledge on how to eliminate or reduce work-related stress.